-Watch the VCH 2020 Hellomynameis video about the importance of human connection during the COVID-19 pandemic.
+Watch the VCH Hellomynameis video about the importance of human connection.

 The #hellomynameis campaign is about putting compassionate practice at the heart of health care by taking the time to connect with our patients, clients and residents with three easy steps:

-Explain our role and what we are about to do
+- Letting the patient know our role and what we are about to do.